Claude Mongeau

 Claude Mongeau is a Canadian railroad executive who served as the president and chief executive officer of Canadian National Railway (CNR) from January 1, 2010, to July 1, 2016.
 He succeeded Hunter Harrison.
-During his tenure as president of CN, he "tried to improve ... frayed relations with the railway's customers and partners through a series of service agreements."
+While serving as president of CN, he worked to mend strained relationships with the railway's customers and partners by establishing various service agreements.
+He currently serves on the board of directors at Norfolk Southern Railway.

+Early life and education

+Claude Mongeau was born in Montreal, Quebec.
+He attended McGill University Desautels Faculty of Management, the Institut Supérieur des affaires (France), and the Université du Québec à Montréal.

+Career

-Born in Montreal, Quebec, Mongeau began his railroad career when he joined CN in 1994.
+Mongeau began his railroad career when he joined CN in 1994.
 He held the positions of vice-president of strategic and financial planning, and assistant vice-president of corporate development.
 He was appointed executive vice-president and chief financial officer in October 2000.

 Before joining CN, Mongeau was a partner with Groupe Secor, a Montreal-based management consulting firm providing strategic advice to large Canadian corporations such as Bombardier and Bell Canada.
 He also worked in the business development unit of Imasco Inc., a diversified holding company with subsidiaries operating in the manufacturing, retail, and financial services sectors.
 His career started in Europe with Bain & Company, a leading American consulting firm.

-In 1997, Mongeau was named one of Canada's top 40 executives under 40 years of age by the Financial Post Magazine.
-In 2005, he was selected Canada's CFO of the Year by an independent committee of prominent Canadian business leaders.
+Mongeau was recognized as one of Canada's top 40 executives under 40 by the Financial Post Magazine in 1997.
+In 2005, an independent committee of leading Canadian business figures named him Canada's CFO of the Year.

-On April 26 2017 CN announced that the training centre would be named after Mongeau.
+On April 26, 2017, CN announced that the training centre would be named after Mongeau.